top of page

 • Opening the lids to resources independently e.g. playdoh and glue sticks.

-• Experiments with small tools e.g., brushes, spreaders, and scissors.
+• Experimenting with small tools e.g. brushes, spreaders, and scissors.

 Communication and Language